Find Food

 Food support programs are available in communities across the province.

+Asking for help can be tough, but there are many supports available to you around Nova Scotia.
 If you need food, visit ns.211.ca or call 211.
 They’re available 24/7 to help connect you with resources in your community.
 You can also use our Find Food tool for information on food banks and meal programs that are within the Feed Nova Scotia member network.
 If you’ve never accessed support, keep reading to learn more about what to expect on your first food bank visit.

 Food banks and meal programs are here to help.